abderrahmanebnd/Advice-generator-app/README.md

-Expense Chart Component
+Advice-generator-app
-This project is a React.js solution for the Expense Chart Component challenge from Frontend Mentor.
+This project is a React.js solution for the Advice-generator-app challenge from Frontend Mentor.

 Technologies Used
 React.js